ibm-cloud-docs/power-iaas/backup-strategies.md

 - VPE for secure connectivity to each of the backup servers
 - Security group with inbound rule, address prefix, and subnet

 The Backup Offering VPC and the {{site.data.keyword.powerSys_notm}} workspaces must exist in the same region and be connected by using the local Transit Gateway.
-You can connect your on-premises workloads to the Transit Gateway through the Direct Link connection.
-You can use VPN connection in place of the Direct Link connection.
+Connect your on-premises workloads to the Transit Gateway through the Direct Link connection.
+Use VPN connection in place of the Direct Link connection.

 #### Dual copy Backup Offering
 {: #dual-copy-backup}